 Tentative track In the early part of the track lifecycle, a track is considered to be a tentative track until sufficient criteria are passed for it to be promoted to a confirmed track or for it to be discarded as a likely false track.

-Track The geo-spatial data, accumulated by the system, relating to an object of interest.
-As a minimum, this consists of unique identity, timestamp, current position and velocity, the associated quality of that information and other relevant attributes.
+Track The position, velocity and other relevant attributes of an object of interest as obtained from processing sensor data.

 Track coasting A feature that maintains tracks in the absence of expected sensor updates.